Dasaii/dasaii.github.io/_posts/2018-01-06-Digital-Fitness.md

 <div class="text_container" markdown="1">

 ### TL;DR
-We worked with PwC to improve business' digital literacy, making it easy and fun for employees to understand their Digital Fitness and giving them clear steps on how to improve.
+We worked with PwC to improve business' digital literacy - making it easy and fun for employees to understand their Digital Fitness with bite-sized learning content to help them improve.

 ### Problem
 For over a decade PwC have run an annual CEO survey called [Digital IQ](https://www.pwc.com/us/en/services/consulting/digital-iq.html) to help businesses better understand how they can use technology to improve their business.